An inexact PAM method for computing Wasserstein barycenter with unknown supports: Abstract

 \section{Abstract}

 Wasserstein barycenter is the centroid of a collection of discrete probability distributions which minimizes the average of the $\ell_2$-Wasserstein distance.
 This paper focuses on the computation of Wasserstein barycenters under the case where the support points are free, which is known to be a severe bottleneck in the D2-clustering due to the large-scale and nonconvexity.
-We develop an inexact proximal alternating minimization (PAM) method for computing an approximate Wasserstein barycenter, and provide its global convergence analysis.
+We develop an inexact proximal alternating minimization (iPAM) method for computing an approximate Wasserstein barycenter, and provide its global convergence analysis.
 This method can achieve a good accuracy with a reduced computational cost when the unknown support points of the barycenter have low cardinality.
-Numerical comparisons with the 3-block B-ADMM proposed in \cite{YeWWL17} on synthetic and real data indicate that our method yields comparable even a little better objective values within less computing time, and hence the computed approximate barycenter will render a better role in the D2-clustering.
+Numerical comparisons with the 3-block B-ADMM in \cite{YeWWL17} and an alternating minimization method involving the LP subproblems on synthetic and real data show that the proposed iPAM can yield comparable even a little better objective values in less CPU time, and hence the computed barycenter will render a better role in the D2-clustering. \keywords{Wasserstein barycenter \and inexact PAM \and linearized ADMM \and KL property}